'Looking to the future ..'

 The Council prepares comprehensive responses to quarry planning applications, seeing them both in isolation and as part of the cumulative impact of quarrying across this and other local parishes.
 TGPC created a Quarry Stakeholder Working Party to focus on quarrying at the end of 2019.
 Following the Stakeholder Meeting the Working Party produced a Position Statement to steer the group going forward.
 The Working Party consists of Cllr Gower (Chariman), Cllr Ewart-Perks and Cllr Mather as well as Ali Clifton-Barnard.

 A key part of the issue of quarrying in the Cotswolds is the resulting HGV traffic.
-Gloucestershire County Council's Local Transport Plan is currently under review and Temple Guiting Parish Council has prepared a comprehensive response which has been submitted to Gloucestershire County Council Local Transport Planning and is available here.
+Temple Guiting Parish Council responded to Gloucestershire County Council's Local Transport Plan raising the issues which result from quarry traffic.
+The council's response is available here.

 Cotswold Hill Quarry